YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 When sunscreen is allowed, choose a broad-spectrum sunscreen with SPF 30 or higher.
 Water resistance is useful if you will sweat or be outdoors for longer, but water resistance does not mean the product can be forgotten for the whole day.

 For a sensitive healing scalp, a plain fragrance-free product is often easier to tolerate than a heavily perfumed cosmetic formula.
-Some patients do better with a mineral sunscreen, such as zinc oxide or titanium dioxide, because it is less likely to sting irritated skin.
+Some people do better with a mineral sunscreen, such as zinc oxide or titanium dioxide, because it may sting less on irritated skin.
 Others tolerate a light lotion better.
-The best choice is the one the skin accepts and the patient can remove gently.
+The best choice is not the strongest-looking label.
+It is the product the skin accepts and you can remove gently.

-Avoid thick greasy layers, strong alcohol-based sprays, glitter products, tanning oils, and formulas that need hard scrubbing.
+Avoid thick greasy layers, strong alcohol-based sprays, glitter products, tanning oils, sunbed or tanning-bed sessions, and formulas that need hard scrubbing.
 Sunscreen should protect healing skin.
 It should not become a styling product, a camouflage product, or a reason to touch the grafts repeatedly.

 If a product burns, creates strong itching, leaves heavy residue, or makes redness worse, stop using it and send clear photos to the clinic.
 Do not keep applying it because the label says it is gentle.